Smart Export Guarantee (SEG) - get paid to export your renewable energy

 It can take up to 4 weeks to set your account up and then you’re all ready to start exporting energy.

-What do I need to get a SEG tariff?
+What do I need to get a solar export tariff?

 You need a system that creates renewable energy, such as solar panels.
 When your system creates more electricity than you can use, the SEG tariff lets you send the excess electricity to the grid, and pays you for it.
 Your system must be connected to a smart meter that sends readings every half an hour.